 - Thermal oil heater

 - Thermal oil system

-Of note, thermal oil-based systems are still often referred to colloquially as boilers even though they do not actually boil the process fluid.
-For closed-loop indirect heating systems with lower process temperature requirements, hot water and water-glycol mixtures are commonly used as thermal fluids.
+Of note, thermal oil-based systems are still often referred to colloquially as “boilers” even though they do not actually boil the process fluid.
+For closed-loop indirect heating systems with lower process temperature requirements, hot water and water-glycol mixtures are commonly used as heat transfer fluids.